OverGravy/Linked-list-implemented-in-RiscV-assembly/README.md

 # Things that need to be fix

-- Whitout a single tilde at the end of the command string the parsing loop therminate without execute the last command
+- Whitout a single tilde at the end of the command string the parsing loop therminate without execute the last command.

+- After sorting something weird happen and some character changes randomly.

+- After Reverse command the program loops in the parse_loop section.
+It seems like theres a connection with the sort proedure lol.